developers-cosmos/IOT-BASED-AIR-POLLUTION-DETECTOR/README.md

 Once we obtain approximate concentrations of the target gasses, we defer to US government standards to interpret the data.
 We primarily use the EPA Technical Assistance Document for the Reporting of Daily Air Quality and a CDC information sheet on the hazards of propane.

-Unfortunately our code that interprets the raw data is not yet fully functional.
-We hope to be able upload it at a later date.